nychealth/coronavirus-data/README.md

 ### totals/

 This folder contains files with cumulative totals since the start of the COVID-19 outbreak in NYC, which the Health Department defines as the diagnosis of the first confirmed COVID-19 case on February 29, 2020.
-Note that the Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/totals#totals) for a detailed description of its contents.

 ### trends/

 This folder contains files with daily or weekly data shown across time.
 Note that these trend data are published by date of event, not by date of report.
+The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/trends#trends) for a detailed description of its contents.

 ### Geography-resources/

-This folder contains additional resources for data provided by modified ZIP Code Tabulation Area geographies, inlcuding geographic files for MODZCTA.
+This folder contains additional resources for data provided by MODZCTA geographies, inlcuding geographic files for MODZCTA.
 For details please visit its [Readme](https://github.com/nychealth/coronavirus-data/blob/master/Geography-resources/README.md).

 ### archive/